lucidsoftware/nodegun/README.md

 Nodegun is a Node.js server that is compatible with the Nailgun protocol and native client.

-Optionally, for CPU-dominent concurrent workloads, nodegun can run multiple worker processes.
+Optionally, for parallelized workloads, nodegun can run multiple worker processes.

 <div style="text-align:center"><img src="architecture.png"></div>